PasFar/Path-Planner-PX4/README.md

 cd src/pkg/drone_manager
 tmuxp load simulation.yml
 ```
-This will open the following terminals

-Terminals opened by `tmuxp load simulation.yml` and purpose
+Terminals opened by `tmuxp load simulation.yml`
 ---------------------------------------------------------
 The `simulation.yml` session defines two named tmux windows (`px4` and `rtabmap`) each split into multiple panes.
-Below is a concise mapping of each pane and why it is opened.

 Window: `px4`
 - Pane 1: `cd ~/PX4-Autopilot` + `make px4_sitl gz_x500_depth`
-   - Starts (or rebuilds and starts) the PX4 SITL binary using the `gz_x500_depth` Gazebo world.
+   - Starts the PX4 SITL binary using the `gz_x500_depth` Gazebo world.
 This runs the autopilot simulation instance the rest of the stack connects to.
+In particular, the x500 drone is spawned within the Leonardo Race Field.
 - Pane 2: `MicroXRCEAgent udp4 -p 8888`
-   - Runs the Micro XRCE Agent which provides a communication bridge (typically between PX4 and external middleware or micro-ROS devices) over UDP.
+   - Runs the Micro XRCE Agent which provides a communication bridge.
 - Pane 3: `ros2 run ros_gz_bridge parameter_bridge ...`
-   - Launches the `ros_gz_bridge` parameter bridge to forward selected Gazebo topics (camera, depth, odometry, /clock) into ROS 2 topics so ROS nodes can consume simulated sensors and simulation time.
+   - Launches the `ros_gz_bridge` parameter bridge to forward selected Gazebo topics (camera, depth, odometry, /clock) into ROS 2 topics so ROS nodes can have access to simulated sensors and simulation time.
 - Pane 4: `ros2 launch drone_manager rtabmap_sim.launch.py`
-   - Starts the RTAB-Map-related launch which may provide mapping/localization utilities used in the simulation.
+   - Starts the RTAB-Map-related launch which provides localization utilities used in the simulation by loading the static map of the environment.
 - Pane 5: `ros2 run joy joy_node --ros-args -r use_sim_time:=true`
    - Runs a joystick input node (used for teleoperation).
-In simulation this can be left active to accept human inputs or mapped test inputs.
 - Pane 6: `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/liboctomap.so ros2 run rviz2 rviz2 -d .../rviz/leo.rviz`
-   - Opens RViz configured with the provided `leo.rviz` file for live visualization of the robot, point clouds, maps and trajectories. `LD_PRELOAD` ensures RViz can load octomap plugins if needed.
+   - Opens RViz configured with the provided `leo.rviz` file for live visualization of the drone, point, maps and trajectories.
 - Pane 7: `ros2 launch drone_manager tf_static_sim.launch.py use_sim_time:=true`
-   - Publishes static transforms and TF configuration required for simulation frames (helps keep the TF tree consistent for planners and visualizers).
+   - Publishes static transforms and TF configuration required for the coverage task.

 Window: `rtabmap`
 - Pane 1: `ros2 run drone_manager offboard_control --ros-args --params-file .../sim_params.yaml`